MrNoOne35/neo4j-php-ogm/README.md

 A relationship node must implement the **\Neo4j\OGM\Model\RelationshipInterface** interface.

-If you want the OGM to automatically handle the create and update time for your nodes, you need to implement:
+If you want the OGM to automatically handle the *created* and *updated* time for the nodes, you need to implement:
 - **\Neo4j\OGM\Model\NodeCreatedAtInterface** interface, we also provide a trait **\Neo4j\OGM\Model\NodeCreatedAtTrait** you may use for a simple implementation.
 - **\Neo4j\OGM\Model\NodeUpdatedAtInterface** interface, we also provide a trait **\Neo4j\OGM\Model\NodeUpdatedAtTrait** you may use for a simple implementation.